All Things Equine

 Makeup classes can be scheduled during existing class times.
 Makeups may potentially be group lessons and may include riding horses for conditioning or horse care or a mix of both.
 Because this is when Rachel will be doing conditioning rides and care, students will be helping Rachel with whichever horses need care and riding.
 The riding will be to improve the horses' training and condition.
 The goal during makeup lessons will be to give back to and care for the herd, which is a valuable skill as an equestrian.

-Riding Lessons Options
+Riding Lesson Options

 Private Lessons